omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 Smaller models can mimic patterns but fail to generalize relational structure across tasks.
 This observation seeded a core hypothesis repeated throughout reasoning research:
 > Reasoning abilities emerge when model scale × data diversity × prompt structure exceed a critical threshold. <br><br>

-Because LLMs are, by nature, static pattern engines, researchers sought to force structure into their thought process: to make the model externalize intermediate reasoning, reuse prior logic, and self-correct when diverging.<br><br>

-This led to a family of methods that can be organized thematically<br>
+Because LLMs are, by nature, static pattern engines, researchers sought to force structure into their thought process: to make the model externalize intermediate reasoning, reuse prior logic, and self-correct when diverging.
+This led to a family of methods that can be organized thematically.
 In the sections that follow, we will track this evolution thematically—from explicit reasoning traces to self-aware deliberation frameworks—analyzing not only what worked but why each innovation succeeded or failed, and what it reveals about the illusion (or emergence) of machine thought.

-## **Explicit Intermediate Reasoning**
+## **Part I: Explicit Intermediate Reasoning**
 > Reasoning abilities are not emergent accidents; they are trained statistical habits of expressing thought.

 ### Show your work: Scratchpads (2021, Google Research - Brain Team)